tylerharter/cs301-projects/spring19/lab3/README.md

 ```

 It doesn't work because we've imported math with `import math`.
 Try
-this style instead, the repeat that call:
+this style instead, then repeat that call:

 ```python
 >>> from math import log